Neptune-Crypto/neptune-proton/README.md

 This crate implements an experimental GUI wallet prototype for [neptune cash](https://neptune.cash).
 This is a binary/application crate, built on the Dioxus framework.

-## WARNING: EXPERIMENTAL!

-This crate is in an early, very rough prototype state.
-Everything is subject to change, or it could be abandoned altogether.

 ## Naming

 The "proto" in `neptune-proton` refers to the prototype nature of this wallet.